cloud-gov/cg-site/content/docs/ops/service-disruption-guide.md

 * Two or more teams using cloud.gov have reported the same non-trivial problem, which indicates it isn't just a problem with a customer application.
 * AWS or another service we depend on is causing problems for our users.

 ## How soon to post to Status Page

 As soon as possible.
 Goal: at most 15 minutes after the first cloud.gov team member notices the problem.

 ## Who is responsible for posting and updating

-* First person on the cloud.gov team who notices a problem is responsible for finding the right people to address it (can include themself).
+* First person on the cloud.gov team who notices a problem is responsible for finding the right people to address it (can include themself), including finding a person with Status Page access to post about it (can include themself).
-* Atlas person on support rotation should be the first person to begin addressing the technical issue (and the first person for non-Atlas people to ping for help with this).
-See the Atlas channel topic for the current person.
+* Platform squad person on support rotation should be the first person to begin addressing the technical issue (and the first person for non-platform squad people to ping for help with this).
+See the platform squad channel topic for the current person.
-* People with Status Page access: Aaron, Bret, Chris, James S, Josh, Marco, Adam, Roger, Steve.
 * A person should explicitly say “I'm taking care of Status Page for this” and continue being responsible for updates until they explicitly hand off that responsibility.

 ### Drafting and approval

-* **If you're Atlas/Navigator:** Draft and ping for comms help (Bret, Britta), but if they aren’t available within 5 minutes, just post it.
+* **If you're platform squad:** Draft and ping for comms help (Bret, Britta), but if they aren’t available within 5 minutes, just post it.
-* **If you're not:** Draft and ask for technical check before posting.
+* **If you're not:** Draft and ask platform squad for technical check before posting.

 [We have some templates and drafting space in this doc.](https://docs.google.com/document/d/1paDOxlB7GFItrEJ9pqPExApiAd4GeB_SpGR6Ronf4Lw/edit)